I'm a showstopper gospel anthem trapped in a cell biologist's head. Help get me onto sheet music so I can be sung in style.

 The timeline works like this: I need the software before I can make the sheet music, some time to arrange the full song, time to edit it, time to spiff up the presentation of it, and then I'll register for copyright.
 The biggest lag comes then, because it takes between 4 and 6 months from the date of submission to receive my certificate of copyright.

 I'm not a multimillion dollar company; I'm one artist.
 Which means I don't have a team of lawyers at my beck and call that can assist me in protecting my authorship rights.
 Moreover, I'm controlling my own licensing (rather than selling the rights to a publishing company who might fight those battles for me).
 So to make things as clear as possible, I don't release music until I have my certificate of copyright in hand from the feds.
-Here's some details about the copyright registration process.
+Here's http://www.copyright.gov/help/faq/.

 I want this music to be sung.
 The more performances the happier I am.
 This means I want as few barriers in between the performers and the composer as possible.
 The creative commons license lets me offer my work for free, directly to the choirs so it can get out there and get sung, without compromising my control on commercial uses.
 I retain the copyright.
-I usually include a note within the sheet music that explains the license, but since this is the internets, here's a link to an explanation of BY-NC-SA, which I use most frequently.
+I usually include a note within the sheet music that explains the license, but since this is the internets, http://creativecommons.org/licenses/by-nc-sa/3.0/, which I use most frequently.
 For example, printing out fifty copies of the PDF so your choir can sing the song, and singing it at a free concert or at church, would be permissable without even checking with me.
-But putting up a youtube video of that performance would require checking with me because youtube makes money off views of its videos.
+But putting up a youtube video of that performance would require checking with me because http://www.nytimes.com/2010/09/03/technology/03youtube.html.
 In the future, I may very well give such permission -- more people seeing the song is appealing to me -- but it would require asking me first.